ibm-cloud-docs/satellite/hosts.md

 {{site.data.keyword.IBM_notm}} provides version updates for your hosts that are assigned to {{site.data.keyword.satelliteshort}}-enabled services.
 The version updates include OpenShift Container Platform, the operating system, and security patches.
 You choose when to apply the host version updates.
 {: shortdesc}

+Do not use the `ibmcloud ks worker update` command for hosts that are assigned as worker nodes to {{site.data.keyword.satelliteshort}}-enabled services.
+{: important}

 ### Checking if a version update is available for worker node hosts
 {: #host-update-workers-check}

-You can check if a version update is available for a host that is assigned as a worker node to a {{site.data.keyword.satelliteshort}}-enabled service cluster.
+You can check if a version update is available for a host that is assigned as a worker node to a {{site.data.keyword.satelliteshort}}-enabled service by using the {{site.data.keyword.cloud_notm}} CLI or the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

+To review the changes that are included in each version update, see the [Version changelog for {{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-openshift_changelog).

 **From the {{site.data.keyword.cloud_notm}} CLI**: